 Swahili isn’t too hard to learn, especially if we’ve already been studying Arabic!
 According to the BBC, Swahili is the easiest African language to learn for English speakers.

-We look at this briefly in the analysis of how difficult all the languages are, but let’s look at the core elements in more detail.
+We look at this briefly in the analysis of how difficult all the languages are in choosing what language to learn, but let’s look at the core elements in more detail.

 How hard is Swahili vocabulary?
 Quite hard (4/5 difficulty)